Victim to Villain

 Victim to Villain is the second full-length album by American rock band New Years Day, released on June 11, 2013, through Century Media Records, their first and only for the label.
 This is the first official full-length from New Years Day in six years.

-This album continues the departure from the light pop punky sound of the band's first album, into a darker, heavier sound that began with the preceding EP, The Mechanical Heart.
+This album shows the band taking on a darker, heavier sound that began with the preceding EP, The Mechanical Heart.
 The first single from the album, "Do Your Worst" was released in January 2013 with a lyric video featuring Ashley in a grave, followed by "I'm No Good" on May 6, 2013, also with a lyric video with scenes of all the band members.
 "Death of The Party" was released as the third single with a lyric video and "Angel Eyes" was released as the fourth and final single of the album with an accompanying music video.

 The album was rated a five out of five by Cryptic Rock.